Tomales Point Area Plan

 NPS Photo / Anela Kopshever

-The National Park Service (NPS) is updating its management planning for the Tomales Point area of Point Reyes National Seashore with the Tomales Point Area Plan environmental assessment.
-Development of this plan is based on the severity and frequency of two historic droughts in Marin County over the last decade and impacts to tule elk and other resources within the Tule Elk Reserve at Tomales Point.
-Current management guidance for this area did not anticipate these drought conditions or consider climate change.
-The planning area includes the 2,900-acre Tomales Point Tule Elk Reserve and more than 85% of the planning area is within the Phillip Burton Wilderness.
-The park will collaborate with the Federated Indians of Graton Rancheria to incorporate tribal views and traditional ecological knowledge throughout this process.
-A final decision for the Tomales Point Area Plan is anticipated in the summer of 2024.
+The National Park Service has updated the planning for the Tomales Point area of Point Reyes National Seashore with the Tomales Point Area Plan and environmental assessment.
+Development of this plan was based on the severity and frequency of two historic droughts in Marin County over the last decade and impacts to tule elk and other resources in this region of the park.
+The planning area is the 2900-acre Tomales Point Peninsula north of and including the elk fence.
+More than 85% of the planning area is part of the Phillip Burton Wilderness.
+The park is collaborating with the Federated Indians of Graton Rancheria to incorporate tribal views and traditional ecological knowledge into the management of Tomales Point.

 How is this website arranged?
-Below the sign up information, the next section is public scoping, then two sections summarize the initial civic engagement of this plan.
-Further below is background information, news releases, and the project timeline.
+The first sections below are arranged chronologically with most recent activities at the top.
+Further below is background information, news releases, project timeline, and questions.
 Scroll to the end of the page for contact information and a citizen's guide to environmental planning.

 Public Scoping Comment Period